-- Installation of post-lay concrete mattresses for remedial cable protection at CI crossings (Refer to Section 6.5.1); - Installation of post-lay concrete mattresses for remedial cable protection in the event sufficient cable depth of lowering cannot be achieved with cable installation tools, such as CI crossing locations (Refer to Section 6.5.1); - As-buried, post-lay survey; and - Mobilization of an Immediate Post-Installation Inspection Plan (Refer to Section 7.6.2).
+- Installation of post-lay concrete mattresses for remedial cable protection at CI crossings (Refer to Section 6.5.1); - Installation of post-lay concrete mattresses for remedial cable protection in the event sufficient cable depth of lowering cannot be achieved with cable installation tools, such as CI crossing locations (Refer to Section 6.5.1); - As-buried, post-lay survey (Refer to Section 6.5.2); and - Mobilization of an Immediate Post-Installation Inspection Plan (Refer to Section 7.6.2).

 Permanent, underwater infrastructure will be installed as a result of post-installation CI and cable protection activities.
-Additional information on post-installation activities can be found in Appendix 6-A Methodology Statement for Post-Lay and Remedial Mattress Placement.
+Additional information on post-installation activities can be found in Appendix 6-A, Methodology Statement for Post-Lay and Remedial Mattress Placement.